Makjaballah/Logic_Analyzer_Projects/4_Logic_Analyzer_UART_Half-Duplex/README.md

 # Project: USART Half-Duplex transmission communication

 ## The aim
 The main purpose of this application is to show how to establish UART communication in half-duplex mode using two Arduino Uno.
 The 24MHz 8-Channel USB Logic Analyzer Device is used here to analyze the UART signal.
-The Embedded C is applied to compile program in Arduino IDE 2.1.
+The Embedded C++ is applied to compile program in Arduino IDE 2.1.

 ## Hardware Requirements